edumco/jenkins-examples/docs/classic/readme.md

 - Install Java ☕

-  - Install the openJDK8 following the instructions at <https://openjdk.java.net/install/>
+  - Install the OpenJDK8 following the instructions at <https://openjdk.java.net/install/>

-  - Add a JAVA_HOME enviroment variable pointing to your instalation
+  - Add a JAVA_HOME environment variable pointing to your installation

 - Install Jenkins 🤵

   - Download the latest LTS version from <https://jenkins.io/download/>

-  - Follow the steps to configure the instalation at <https://jenkins.io/doc/pipeline/tour/getting-started/>
+  - Follow the steps to configure the installation at <https://jenkins.io/doc/pipeline/tour/getting-started/>

   - After installation add some plugins by following the [plugins installation guide](../plugins-installation.md).